MohamedAmineFradi/socialmedia_backend/README.md

 ---

-## Frontend Integration

-- **Frontend**: Next.js 15.3.5, Node 22.17.0, Tailwind CSS
-- **Authentication**: Integrated with Keycloak (PKCE, silent SSO, role sync)
-- **UI**: Responsive, modern, with modals and animations (Material UI, Flowbite, etc.)
-- **API consumption**: All endpoints documented and ready for mobile/web clients

----

 ## Extensibility & Best Practices

 - **SOLID**: Interfaces for all services, easy to extend or swap implementations
 - **Open/Closed**: Add new features by creating new modules/services without breaking existing code
-- **Multi-DB ready**: Architecture allows for multiple database connections if needed
 - **Custom SQL**: iBatis/MyBatis can be added for advanced queries
-- **Testing**: Unit and integration tests recommended for all services and controllers
 - **Logging**: Comprehensive logging for debugging and audit
 - **Null safety**: Systematic null checks to prevent NPEs
 - **Performance**: Efficient use of JPA relationships, lazy loading, and stateless JWT auth